wikid24/ffxiv_mmd_tools_helper/research/README.md

     - Accessories such as earrings is also a toss up
     - Breasts (if you want breast jiggle) +/- 5 to 10 degrees in all directions seems about right?
 IDK never got that far yet.
 -  Each joint 'chain' should always be connected to one rigid body that is NOT physics based.
-    - For example, on a tail, you'd want one 'tail stem' rigid body that doesn't move.
+    - For example, on a tail, you'd want one 'tail stem' (collision-based) rigid body that doesn't move.
 The first joint would be attached to the 'tail stem' and the movable tail rigid body
-    - Joints that don't have a chain (such as earrings or breasts) need to be attached to a rigid body that doesn't move too.)
+    - Joints that don't have a chain (such as earrings or breasts) need to be attached to a rigid body that doesn't move too.
 - Joints have the switch to enable whether collisions with other rigid bodies are respected or not ("Disable collisions" checkbox)
     - Tails seem to have 'Disable Collisions' checked
     - Hair (depending on if it will cause issues and where it is located), you'd need to decide if collilison is needed or not.
-    - Same goes with free-floating accessories such as earrings
+    - Same goes with free-floating accessories such as earrings.

 ## Skirts